 TL;DR

 AI agent skills are not just for developers.
-Here is how lawyers, marketers, recruiters, and 9 other professions are using packaged AI workflows to do better work.
+Here is how 12 professions use packaged AI workflows to do better knowledge work.

 The shift happening right now is the emergence of packaged skills: pre-built agent workflows tuned for specific professional tasks.
 Not general chatbot prompts.
 Structured, multi-step automations that know the domain, use the right tools, and produce output in the format the profession expects.